cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

 General TCA configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a typical general section syntax.
-The general section can contain several configurations, each identified with a key (in the example below, :code:`0` and  :code:`'api'`.
-The same keys are found again in the :ref:`column configuration <administration-columns>`.
+Here is an example of a typical general section syntax, containing two import configurations.

+Each configuration must be identified with a key (in the example below, :code:`0` and  :code:`'api'`).
+The same keys need to be used again in the :ref:`column configuration <administration-columns>`.

 .. code-block:: php